 - A letter from the professor you will be working with, sent directly to Dr. James Kindt (copy Ethel Ellington, Undergraduate Program Coordinator) confirming that you are conducting approved research in their lab.

-Please address this petition to the Undergraduate Committee, Department of Chemistry, and send a copy to both Prof. Doug Mulford (Director of Undergraduate Studies) and Prof. James Kindt (Undergraduate Research Coordinator).
+Please address this petition to the Undergraduate Committee, Department of Chemistry, and send a copy to both Prof. Jeremy Weaver (Director of Undergraduate Studies) and Prof. Doug Mulford (Undergraduate Research Coordinator).
 The Undergraduate Committee will review the petition and inform the student if the research is approved for course credit.